Ten 4 Ten Program

 Roadside Marker System

-The City of Playford is home to some beautiful areas of native bushland and grassland, unfortunately less than six per cent of the original native vegetation now remains in the Adelaide area.
-Often all that is left are the strips of bush and native grasses on our roadsides, meaning some of our roadside reserve areas are vitally environmentally important, in some cases they are the last sanctuary for a plant or vegetation.
+While the City of Playford is home to some beautiful areas of native bushland and grassland, unfortunately less than six per cent of the original native vegetation now remains in the Adelaide area.
+Often all that is left are the strips of bush and native grasses on our roadsides, meaning some of our roadside reserve areas are vitally important environmentally; in some cases they are the last sanctuary for a variety of plant or vegetation.

 It is important to protect these sanctuaries from damage during road maintenance, so they are marked with small signs which are used throughout the state.
 If you see this sign, please take care and appreciate the nature that remains there.